fifteen598/Livetrack-Hub/doc.md

 - The old GUI functioanlity which included real-time location updates, geofencing, and coordinate based status updates needed to be applied to the new GUI so I could see if there were any issues in the process.
 - Verified all dynamic features such as `update_status` function works in new design

+---

 ## 6.0 | User Interaction and Real-Time Updates
-#### 6.1 Dynamic User Input
+#### ~~ 6.1 Dynamic User Input~~ removed
-- Added functionality for the app to prompt users to enter names for tracking purposes.
-The user can enter up to 5 names, which will be displayed on the GUI.
+- ~~Added functionality for the app to prompt users to enter names for tracking purposes.
+The user can enter up to 5 names, which will be displayed on the GUI.~~
-- This allows for dynamic addition of users and provides better flexibility in the tracking system.
+- ~~This allows for dynamic addition of users and provides better flexibility in the tracking system.~~

 #### 6.2 Real-Time Location Display
 - Integrated **TkinterMapView** to display real-time locations on the GUI.
 - Used `live_flask.fetch_coordinates()` to retrieve the coordinates of the tracked individuals and update their position on the map.
 - Added markers on the map for each user, with their name displayed for easy identification.

-#### 6.3 Status Updates with MQTT
+#### ~~6.3 Status Updates with MQTT~~ removed
-- Transitioned from Flask to **Mosquitto** as an MQTT broker for real-time data updates.
+- ~~Transitioned from Flask to **Mosquitto** as an MQTT broker for real-time data updates.~~
-- Each mobile device publishes its GPS coordinates to the broker, and the Raspberry Pi GUI subscribes to receive these updates instantly.
+- ~~Each mobile device publishes its GPS coordinates to the broker, and the Raspberry Pi GUI subscribes to receive these updates instantly.~~
-- Removed Flask server from the project as its functionality was deemed redundant.
+- ~~Removed Flask server from the project as its functionality was deemed redundant.~~

 #### 6.4 Real-Time Status Indicators
 - Created visual status indicators for each user (e.g., "isAway" or "isHome") based on their current location relative to predefined geofences.
 - Added new icons for "isHome" and "isAway" statuses, which change dynamically depending on the user's location.
 - Labels are updated in real-time as new location data is received from the MQTT broker.

+---

-## 7.0 | MQTT Integration _(work in progress)_
+## 7.0 | Server Integration with PythonAnywhere
-> 7.0 is not implemented yet
-#### 7.1 Setting up Mosquitto
-- Installed Mosquitto MQTT broker on the Raspberry Pi to handle messaging between devices.
-- Configured Mosquitto to listen on port **1883** for incoming messages from mobile devices.

-#### 7.2 Publishing GPS Data from Mobile
-- Configured mobile devices to publish GPS data to the Mosquitto broker using **Paho MQTT**.
-- Each device publishes data to a specific topic, e.g., `"livetrack/Adrien/location"`, which includes JSON data for latitude and longitude.

-#### 7.3 Subscribing to MQTT Topics
+### 7.1 Transition to Cloud Hosting
+- Replaced local Flask server with a cloud-hosted Flask server on **PythonAnywhere**.
+- PythonAnywhere hosts the Flask application and a **MySQL database** that stores user location data.

+### 7.2 Mobile Data Communication via Shortcuts App
-- Modified the Raspberry Pi GUI to subscribe to relevant topics from the Mosquitto broker.
+- Used the **Shortcuts app** on iOS to send live location data to the server:
-- The GUI listens for messages and updates the map and status indicators in real-time as data is received.

-#### 7.4 Testing Mosquitto Integration
-- Tested the communication flow between mobile devices, the MQTT broker, and the GUI.
+  - The script captures the phone's **latitude**, **longitude**, and the user's **name**.
-- Confirmed that location updates are being received in real-time, and markers on the map are updating accordingly without delays.
+  - It sends this data as a **POST request** to the `/update_location` endpoint on the PythonAnywhere-hosted Flask server.
+- **Steps in the Shortcuts App**:
+  1. Use the `Get Current Location` action to capture the device’s latitude and longitude.
+  2. Add a `Text` action to input the user's name.
+  3. Use the `Get Contents of URL` action:
+     - Set the URL to `https://fifteen598.pythonanywhere.com/update_location`.
+     - Configure it to send the data as a **POST request** with the following JSON body:
+       ```json
+       {
+           "name": "<Your Name>",
+           "latitude": <latitude>,
+           "longitude": <longitude>
+       }
+       ```
+  4. Run the shortcut periodically or on demand to keep the database updated with live location data.

+---

 ## 8.0 | Future Improvements
 #### 8.1 Handling Multiple Users